embeddedartistry/athena-bootloader/README.md

 ## EEPROM Requirements

-Ariadne uses the Arduino EEPROM to store values needed by the bootloader and EthernetReset server.
-If you are using the default EEPROM library for our own purposes, please make sure to start writing after `NETEEPROM_END`, available in `NetEEPROM_defs.h`:
+Athena uses the Arduino EEPROM to store values needed by the bootloader and AthenaEthernetReset server.
+If you are using the default EEPROM library for our own purposes, please make sure to start writing after `NETEEPROM_END`, available in `AthenaEEPROM_defs.h`:

 ```
 #define NETEEPROM_END      63
 ```

-For more information, see the [NetEEPROM library](#supporting-libraries).
+For more information, see the [AthenaEEPROM library](#supporting-libraries).

-If you use the [NetEEPROM](#supporting-libraries) library included with the Ariadne bootloader, then offsets will be handled for you automatically and you will not need to adjust your code.
+If you use the [AthenaEEPROM](#supporting-libraries) library included with the Athena bootloader, then offsets will be handled for you automatically and you will not need to adjust your code.
 Note, however, that the full EEPROM space is not available.

 ## Test Binaries